Food and garden organics collection - Frequently asked questions

 I live in a flat, can I get an organics bin?

 - Multi Unit Developments with 4 or more dwellings sharing common land will be issued with shared food and garden organics bins.
 One 240 litre food and garden organics bin will be shared between 6 properties, with a maximum of three 240 litre food and garden organics at a Multi Unit Development.
 Bins are to be shared by all residents at the development.
 A maximum of 4 caddies will be delivered to the development.
+Additional caddies can be collected from a Customer Service Centre (see below).

 - Multi Unit Developments with 3 or less dwellings will be issued with individual food and garden organics bins.